Kinetic theory of discontinuous shear thickening of a moderately dense inertial suspension of frictionless soft particles: Kinetic theory of inertial suspensions

 \section{Kinetic theory of inertial suspensions}

 In this section, we develop the kinetic theory of inertial suspensions consisting of frictionless soft particles.
-In the first subsection, we present the kinetic equation for a one-body distribution (Enskog equation) for inertial suspensions.
-In the next subsection, we present moment equations for the stress tensor.
+In the first subsection, we present the kinetic equation for the one-body distribution for the inertial suspension and the moment equations for the stress tensor.
+Because the kinetic equation cannot be solved exactly in general situations, we adopt some assumptions to simplify the analysis in the subsequent subsections.
+In the second subsection, we introduce the Enskog approximation to solve the kinetic theory approximately.
 In the third subsection, we employ Grad's approximation to obtain a set of closure equations.